 Sightsavers’ deworming programmes are changing the lives of children such as Aruna from Guinea-Bissau: he struggled to attend school after catching schistosomiasis, which can cause severe abdominal pain.
 Thanks to Sightsavers’ programme, he was given medication to treat the infection and is now back at school.
 Read Aruna’s story

-Watch our video below to learn more about our work across Africa and Asia.
+Read more about our work with GiveWell, or watch our video below to learn more about our work across Africa and Asia.